Bessem-97/Portfolio_MVP/README.md

 - I deployed the site to Netlify as I intended to take advantage of their form feature, however, I had a lot of trouble implementing this.
 After more than a couple of hours of dead-ends and frustrations with Netlify forms, I decided to use Formspree instead and the process was seamless.
 Therefore, next time I would probably deploy with Vercel as it is designed explicitly with Nextjs in mind.

+## Future plans

+- I would like to refactor and clean up the CSS code as I think it is pretty sloppy at the moment.
+(As my priority was to get the site ready by August 24th)

+- In the future, I intend to completely redesign the website and build it with Tailwind.
+I have a Figma design course and also a Tailwind CSS course that I plan to work through and then apply the principles learned there to build the new site.

+## Tech Stack

+- Nextjs
+- Formspree
+- Figma
+- Miro